aviddiviner/tricks/README.md

 4. Take the last/first few
 5. Return a map of only those keys

-That should be like 5 lines of code, right?
-I mean, it used to be that way... in _Ruby_.
+That's like 5 lines of Ruby, right?

-_"No!"_ I told myself. _"This is not Ruby!
-This is a grown-up language.
-Used by grown-ups.
-For big, serious, grown-up things!"_ ... _"Go is this way for a **reason**."_

 So I went to bed that night, wrestling with my feelings of inner turmoil.
 I couldn't quiet that little inner voice.
 I knew it had to be possible.
 Go has function literals, right.
 Go has reflection.
 This must be doable.
 There must be a way to have my cake _and_ eat it.